gvwilson/thirdbit/fiction/maddy-roo/index.md

 A crane bot turned on a spotlight welded to its single long arm and shone a beam of bright white light on Maddy's upraised paw.
 A moment later it rolled back a step in surprise.
-The bots around her began to rattle quietly.
+The bots around her began rattling quietly.

 "That is not yours,"
 Patient said.